G89Cl215/table-de-hash/README.txt

 II.FURTHER EXPLANATION

+o> ft_init_htable : Sets up the "memory hog" and stores a set of functions that
-o> ft_init_htable : entry_nbr is a rough estimate of number of entries you think
-	your table will have.
+	treats the data structure of the entries the user wishes. o> entry_nbr: is a rough estimate of number of entries you think your table will have.
 It is not critical to nail this number as the module keeps track of the load factor and resizes the hash table it gets too cluttered ; although it is good to get it right since any operation mapping hash tables aren't the most efficient.
 If you have no idea, you could always use DEF_SIZE macro.
 A hash table for binaries such as those used in shells to avoid many system calls when looking for known executables may use AVG_BIN_NBR as entry_nbr.
+	o> data_type : is an int that will allow the module to load the routines that treat your data structures.
+It needs to be a value of the e_htable_type that is described in htable_type_dispatcher.h !!!

+o> htable_type_dispatcher.c : Data structures need routines throughout this
+	module, such as the way to copy the data or the way to print it.
+For any use of a value structure that isn't native to this module, the user must write a set of functions and put their addresses in a line of the dispatcher.
+It also needs the size of the structure it must treat, which is the last field of a dispatcher line.
+The index in the dispatcher of the line you add and/or want to use must also be the data_type argument of ft_init_htable.
+We recommand you use the enum defined in the header matching this file.
+	Are native to this module :
+		o> A string entry where value is a string. o> A bash-like data structure that reproduce bash's hash table ways.
+		(binary path and number of hits).

-o> ft_insert : needs a htable, a key to hash and the value of the entry.
+o> ft_insert : Needs a htable, a key to hash and the value of the entry.
 The key
 	is always treated as a string, whereas value is (void*) type so that users may insert whatever struct one wishes.
-The size of subsequent struct is the last parameter of the function.
+However, giving a hash table a structure that isn't native to this module requires user to write routines to handle the data type.
+If you give the module a structure, you need to care that you have allocated the elements within the structure (i.e. if you want to feed your hash table a structure that contains a string, you needn't copy the structure in itself, as it is copied by the module ; but you do need to duplicate the string within the structure you send to ft_insert (i.e. the value field)).
 The simplest data one could insert is a string.
-The size_value should then be the number of char of the string i.e. its length + 1 (for the final '\0') The key is fed to the cryptographic function to determine the index of the entry. value is the data of the entry.
-A use could be, for example key = "grep", value = "/usr/bin/grep".
+	The key is fed to the cryptographic function to determine the index of the entry. value is the data of the entry.
+A use could be, for example key = "grep", value = "/usr/bin/grep" (here, string entries are used).

-o> ft_get_entry : if key corresponds with an entry of your table, the value of
+o> ft_get_entry : If key corresponds with an entry of your table, the value of
 	this entry (see ft_insert) is returned.

 o> ft_hash_path : On the first call, it will find every executable binary in a